Results day is just around the corner. Here's how to prepare so nothing comes as a surprise on the day

 2. Understand your Ucas application

 Got a question about your uni application?
 Visit our Clearing, Ucas and applications forum.
 Here you can post a question about any aspect of the application process; the TSR community (including our Ucas-trained support team members) will be able to give you the advice you need.

 Ever heard of the AS12 email?
 Everyone who gets a confirmed uni place through Ucas gets one of these.
 Find out more by reading our AS12 confirmation email guide.

-If you've changed your mind about your firm uni choice, we can help you with what to do.
+If you've changed your mind about your firm uni choice, we can help you.
 Read our guide to being released from your firm uni offer and ask in the Clearing, UCAS & Applications forum if you’ve got any doubts.

 3. Get up to speed with Clearing and Adjustment